rahdiat/rahdiat/README.md

 - 👋 Hi, I’m @rahdiat
-- 👀 I’m interested in all about Technology.
+- 👀 I’m interested in Technology.
 - 🌱 I’m currently learning Python and Data Science
 - 💞️ I’m looking to collaborate on Google, GoJek, and the startup with bright idea.
 - 📫 How to reach me rifqy.ahdiat.a@gmail.com